defenseunicorns/embedded_engineering_technical_assessement/README.md

   function that can crop out a box from this data.
 It takes 4 parameters:
   `x`,`y`,`w`,`h`.
 The `x`,`y` is the upper left starting location of the subset, `w` is width of the box (in pixels), and `h` is the height of the box (in pixels).
-Crop the image using the following parameters (x=10, y=200, w=50, h=100).
+Crop the image using the following parameters (x=208, y=110, w=418, h=296).

 4. Often times, ML models consume a floating-point representation.
 The float value of each pixel is linearly dependent on the `uint16` value, where a fully saturated pixel maps to a value of 1.0 and a non-activated pixel maps to a value of 0.0.
-Convert the image to a `float16` image.
+Convert the image to a float image.
+Don't worry about which type of float.

-5. Output the cropped float16 image to stdout.
+5. Output the cropped float image to stdout.

 6. Given this will be a video stream, we need to constantly load (#1), crop (#3), convert (#4), output (#5), unload, and repeat for the next frame -